jindrichmynarz/dissertation/parts/transformation.md

 ## Transformation

+Producing RDF as the output of data extraction provides a leverage for the subsequent parts of the ETL process, since the structure of RDF allows to express complex operations transforming the data.

 Cleaning, enrichment

 In the context of procurement and financial data it was reported that *"data conversion aspects of the integration project are estimated to take up to 50 % of the project team's time"* ([Best practices in integration of procurement and financial data management, 2005](#BestPractices2005), p.
 19).